uol-soc-teachingrepos/COMP2421-Numerical-Computation/README.md

 ### Examination

-On-line assessment in January.
+On-line, open book assessment in January.
 2 hour exam with some multiple choice, short and longer answer questions.
 The exam is worth 60% of the credit for the module.

 ### Summative coursework